datacommonsorg/docsite/bigquery/query_property_places.md

 ORDER BY Var;
 ```

-* Sources available for a given place/variable combination, sources for count of housing units in California:
+* Sources available for a given place/variable combination, e.g. sources for count of housing units in California:

 ```sql
 SELECT DISTINCT